sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

     * SSAA ANTIALIASING

-  FXAA or TXAA are acceptable, as they don’t erase the depth-buffer information.
+  FXAA or TXAA are acceptable, as they usually do not clear the depth-buffer information.
+Note that some games do not mention which AA method they use.

 The image shown above is the output of `DisplayDepth` showing no data from `Generic Depth`.

-A depth buffer that is not presenting data, and is reversed means that:
+This means that:

 * Your game is not presenting a depth buffer